MichaelWaruiru/SaccoManagement/README.md

 ## Known Issues
 - The API has issues in route names and trips due to overlapping of checkpoints.
 A fix is in progress.
 - Deleting sacco directly will cause server errors on the server and user side.
+Fixed